South Lake Tahoe Boat Accident Lawyer

 - Get your passengers to help by being lookouts.
 Keeping an eye out for other boat water hazards and helping to navigate can help you avoid potential problems.

 Conducting a proper investigation and gathering evidence is critical to recovering damages in an accident.
 Our investigators are highly experienced in doing just that, including:

 - Contacting the Marine Unit of the El Dorado County Sheriff's Office, which handles boating emergencies in South Lake Tahoe, to review the Boating Accident Report (BAR).

 - Ensuring that county, state, and federal boating laws were followed.

 - Checking to see if the vessel was properly and regularly inspected.

 - Interviewing any witnesses to the accident.

-- Finding out if the operator of the vessel was previously cited for behaving dangerously or recklessly while out on the water or if previous incidents were noted.
+- Finding out if the vessel operator was previously cited for behaving dangerously or recklessly while out on the water or if previous incidents were noted.

 In the following video presentation by attorney Ed Smith, learn how you can choose an injury lawyer to represent you:South Lake Tahoe Boat Accident Lawyer

-I am Ed Smith, a South Lake Tahoe boat accident lawyer.
-When you have been injured or a loved one was killed in a boat accident caused by negligence, you have the right to claim compensation.
-Contact one of our South Lake Tahoe boat accident lawyers today to schedule a virtual or in-person meeting to review your case, answer your questions and tell you what options are available to recover compensation.
-You can reach us for our free and friendly advice at (530) 392-9400 or (800) 404-5400.
-We can be contacted online also.
-Learn how our injury lawyers have assisted others by looking over Verdicts and Settlements, which shows you how we put our clients first.
+You have the right to claim compensation when you have been injured or a loved one was killed in a boat accident caused by negligence.
+Contact one of our South Lake Tahoe boat accident lawyers today to schedule a virtual or in-person meeting to review your case, answer your questions, and tell you what options are available to recover compensation.
+You can reach us for free and friendly advice at (530) 392-9400 or (800) 404-5400.
+Learn how our injury lawyers have assisted others by reviewing Verdicts and Settlements, which shows you how we put our clients first.